GSA/digitalcorps.gsa.gov/_blogs/new_blog.md

 In my role, I help ensure the resources we develop for states reflect key design and service design best practices and help guide our working groups through the design and discovery sprints we use to gather feedback.
 I’m also helping design a new federal benefits evaluation framework that will encourage states to focus on program outcomes and CX metrics rather than fraud detection and program integrity alone.
 By leveraging that approach, we hope to drive culture at the local, state, and national levels to redefine what success should look like within benefits delivery and make metrics consistent across programs.
 That’s part of what makes working on a Life Experience project unique within government: when we explicitly center members of the public and their needs in terms of policy or program outcomes, we often end up with different strategies to better meet those goals.

-*U.S. Digital Corps Fellows work on high-impact projects across government. … stay tuned to our blog etc etc subscribe and follow.
-Read more about all projects below.
-Applications for our 2024 Fellow cohort will open sometime this fall…*
+*U.S. Digital Corps Fellows work on [high-impact projects](https://digitalcorps.gsa.gov/projects/) across government.
+Applications for our 2024 Fellow cohort will open this fall.
+Subscribe to [our newsletter](https://public.govdelivery.com/accounts/USGSATTS/subscriber/new?topic_id=USGSATTS_108) and follow us on [Twitter](https://twitter.com/usdigitalcorps) and [LinkedIn](https://www.linkedin.com/company/74725557/admin/feed/posts/) to stay updated on upcoming events and opportunities to apply.